 So, they don’t like carrots.
 Don’t give up just yet.
 If you’ve tried sticks, how about mashing or grating them?
 It’s sneaky but often does the trick.
 Invest in a couple of cookie cutters.
 Didn’t you know that heart-shaped cucumber pieces and star-shaped kiwi pieces are far tastier than regular chunks?

 Invite others to eat with you

 They kick up a stink when it’s just you but behave very nicely in front of other adults.
 Yep, we’ve heard that one before.
 Invite someone round for dinner that your child likes, maybe a grandparent or close friend.
-Inviting another children round — one who has a good rep for eating dinner — can also help.
+Inviting another child round — one who has a good rep for eating dinner — can also help.

 Never use food as a reward